 After a dry landing onto North Seymour Island, we will take a short walk along its coast, where you will encounter Swallow-tailed gulls, sea lions and Cliff crabs.
 This part of Seymour Island is also known for being a major nesting site for Blue-footed boobies and one of the largest colonies of Magnificent frigatebirds (a species different from the Great frigatebird) As you enjoy this relaxing hike around various nesting sites, you can also spot both of the endemic species of iguanas: marine iguanas and land iguanas.

-This morning we will land on the fourth largest island in the Galapagos: Santiago Island, also known as “James Island” or “San Salvador Island.”
+Santiago Island, also known as “James Island” or “San Salvador Island” is amongst the fourth largest islands in the Galapagos.
 The old rusted machines and run-down buildings of former salt mine workers are still apparent on the island, though the last attempts to populate Santiago Island were given up on forty years ago.
 This afternoon we will make a wet landing onto Puerto Egas’s beach of black volcanic sand, visited by Darwin in 1835 and still maintaining an abundance of marine iguanas.
 After a short walk of about 2 km along the coast, we will reach the rugged lava coastline of James Bay.
-The unique, truly striking layered terrain of Santiago’s shores is home to a variety of resident and migrant birds, including the bizarre Yellow-crowned Night heron and an astounding array of marine wildlife – including lobsters, starfish and marine iguanas grazing on algae beds alongside Sally Light-foot Crabs.
+The unique, truly striking layered terrain of Santiago’s shores is home to a variety of resident and migrant birds, including the bizarre Yellow-crowned Night-heron and an astounding array of marine wildlife – including lobsters, starfish and marine iguanas grazing on algae beds alongside Sally Lightfoot Crabs.
 Colonies of endemic fur seals swimming in cool water pools formed by volcanic rocks are another highlight.

 We will make a wet landing on Chinese Hat Island, located southeast of Santiago Island.
 Its name describes the shape of the island, which you will be able to discern from a distance.
 This island’s landscapes are dominated by volcanic formations and fragile lava tubes.
 Because of this, it’s very important to stay on the paths.
 You will encounter a small colony of sea lions and then proceed to hike through this dark, unyielding island of solid rock.

-Today we will make a dry landing on Espinoza Point, one of Fernandina Island’s visitor points.
+Today we will make a dry landing on Point Espinoza, one of Fernandina Island’s visitor points.
 It is filled with fascinating scenery, such as cactuses growing on the surface of lava.
-One gets a sense of how life fought to begin when seeing these plants emerging from crevices in this barren landscape.
-Within this unique scenery you will encounter numerous animals – the highlights being sea lions, Galapagos penguins, Flightless cormorants (especially in the spring and summer), and one of the largest iguana colonies in the Galapagos Islands.
-In fact, on this small strip of land that constitutes Espinoza Point, you can find literally thousands of marine iguanas, which gather in large groups.
-After a dry landing, we will visit the notorious Tagus Cove, which was historically used as an anchoring place for pirates, buccaneers and whalers.
+One gets a sense of how life ought to begin when seeing these plants emerging from crevices in this barren landscape.
+Within this unique scenery in Point Espinoza you will encounter numerous animals – the highlights being sea lions, Galapagos penguins, Flightless cormorants (especially in the spring and summer), and one of the largest iguana colonies in the Galapagos Islands.
+In fact, on this small strip of land that constitutes Point Espinoza, you can find literally thousands of marine iguanas, which gather in large groups.
+After a dry landing, we will visit the notorious Tagus Cove, which was historically used as an anchoring place for pirates, buccaneers, and whalers.
 Still exiting here is some graffiti that is believed to have been left by 19th-century pirates …a curious reminder of an intriguing past.
 Perched on the ledges of the cliffs around this deep blue bay, you can observe a large number of Blue-footed boobies, as well as marine iguanas, brown pelicans, brown noddy terns, swallow-tailed gulls and tiny Galapagos penguins (members of the only penguin species in the world to extend its range into the northern hemisphere along the equator).
 A steep trail also passes through an area of dry vegetation and volcanic landscapes with scalesia woods and cactuses.

-This morning will take us to the largest landmass in the Galapagos archipelago: Isabela Island.
+Isabela Island is one of the largest landmass in the Galapagos archipelago.
 With a surface of 1,770 sq. miles (4,588 sq. km.), the island constitutes more than the half of the land area of the entire Galapagos archipelago – which is why it has the most visitor points in the islands.
-Five volcanoes are found on Isabela, including the archipelago’s highest: Wolf Volcano, reaching 1,707 m (5,600 ft.).
-In addition, Isabela is the only island in the Galapagos that is actually crossed by the Equator.
+Five volcanoes are found on Isabela Island, including the archipelago’s highest: Wolf Volcano, reaching 1,707 m (5,600 ft.).
+In addition, Isabela Island is the only island in the Galapagos that is actually crossed by the Equator.
 Today we will visit Puerto Villamil, on Isabela Island.
 The inhabitants of this town, located on the southeastern edge of the island, make a living off of agriculture and fishing, but tourism is also growing here.
 The town, which is small enough to explore in an hour, is a nice place for snorkeling or just hanging out on the beach.
 In fact, this is the only town in the islands with a beachfront.
 The harbor is frequently full of sailboats as Puerto Villamil (the westernmost town in the Galapagos Islands) is a popular stop for private yachts making their way to the Marquesas Islands.
-On the southwestern edge of town, a boardwalk has been built that leads through mangrove environments and passes along saltwater lagoons.
+On the southwestern edge of Isabela Island, a boardwalk has been built that leads through mangrove environments and passes along saltwater lagoons.
 From it, you will be able to see flamingoes, common stilts, whimbrels and Bahama pintails.
 On the northern edge of town is a series of islets; one of them is known as “Las Tintoreras,” where a colony of Whitetip reef sharks can be seen resting in the lava channel.
 After visiting that site, we will hike through the Los Humedales wetlands of the island to a breeding station for giant tortoises.
 At the breeding station you can get up close and personal to some of the giant tortoise species from Isabela Island.
 This full day of activities will be completed by a visit to the “Wall of Tears,” one of the most touching human-built monuments in the Galapagos.